TheRealKasumi/NikoLight/documentation/build.md

 Soldering the SMD resistors is the trickiest part.
 It requires a bit of patience and focus.
 A total of 8 resistors have to be soldered.
-Also there are 4 optional ones which are not required unless you run into trouble.
+Also, there are 4 optional ones which are not required unless you run into trouble.
 Start with the resistors R1 to R6.
 These should have a value between 220Ω and 330Ω.
 Put a very thin layer of solder onto the pads.
-Then allign one resistor with the pads using a tweezer.
+Then align one resistor with the pads using a tweezer.
 Push it down, so that it will not slip away.
 Heat up one end and press it down to the pad.
 Once it got hot enough, it should stick to the pad now.